A Framework for Handling and Exploiting Symmetry in Benders Decomposition: Introduction

 Once a separation oracle has been implemented, Problem~\eqref{eq:cutBenders} can be solved by standard branch-and-cut algorithms.
 BD therefore also benefits from sophisticated MIP techniques (presolving, cutting planes, etc.), which are readily available in MIP software, with one important exception: symmetry handling.
 The reason is that MIP software needs to have access to the full problem~\eqref{eq:cutBenders} to detect symmetries, whereas Inequalities~\eqref{eq:cutBendersLink} are only available through their oracles.
-Many researchers~\cite{adulyasakEtAl2015,delorme2017,guoEtAl2021} therefore add some symmetry handling inequalities by hand, but do not make use of advanced techniques such as orbital branching~\cite{OstrowskiEtAl2011} or orbitopal fixing~\cite{BendottiEtAl2021,DoornmalenHojny2024a,KaibelEtAl2011} to handle symmetries.
-This motivates the following two questions: \begin{enumerate*}[label={{(Q\arabic*)}},ref={Q\arabic*}] \item \emph{Can we develop a theory for detecting symmetries in BD?} \item \emph{Can we exploit symmetries in the generation of Benders cuts?} \end{enumerate*} Our main contributions are: \begin{enumerate} \item We develop a practical framework for detecting symmetries in BD by using the recently introduced concept of symmetry detection graphs (SDG)~\cite{hojny2025detecting} to provide the master problem~\eqref{eq:cutBenders} symmetry information of the Benders oracles.
+Many researchers~\cite{adulyasakEtAl2015,akpinar2017combinatorial,delorme2017,guoEtAl2021} therefore add some symmetry handling or symmetry breaking inequalities by hand, but do not make use of advanced techniques such as orbital branching~\cite{OstrowskiEtAl2011} or orbitopal fixing~\cite{BendottiEtAl2021,DoornmalenHojny2024a,KaibelEtAl2011} to handle symmetries.
+This motivates the following two questions: \begin{enumerate*}[label={{(Q\arabic*)}},ref={Q\arabic*}] \item \emph{Can we develop a framework for detecting symmetries in BD?} \item \emph{Can we exploit symmetries in the generation of Benders cuts?} \end{enumerate*} Our main contributions are: \begin{enumerate} \item We present a practical framework for detecting symmetries in BD by using the recently introduced concept of symmetry detection graphs (SDG)~\cite{hojny2025detecting} to provide the master problem~\eqref{eq:cutBenders} symmetry information of the Benders oracles.
 Detecting automorphisms of SDGs then allows to compute symmetries of~\eqref{eq:cutBenders} and to apply established symmetry handling methods.
 (Sec.~\ref{sec:Benders-Symmetry}) \item We leverage symmetry information to enhance the separation of Benders cuts: Let~$\pi$ be a symmetry of~\eqref{eq:cutBenders}.
-If~$\sprod{\alpha}{z} + \beta \leq x$ is a Benders cut~\eqref{eq:cutBendersLink}, Sec.~\ref{sec:usingsymmetry} shows that also~$\sprod{\pi^{-1}(\alpha)}{z} + \beta \leq x$ is a Benders cut.
+If~$\sprod{\alpha}{x} + \beta \leq z$ is a Benders cut~\eqref{eq:cutBendersLink}, Sec.~\ref{sec:usingsymmetry} shows that also~$\sprod{\pi^{-1}(\alpha)}{x} + \beta \leq z$ is a Benders cut.
 A single Benders cut thus gives access to an entire family of symmetric Benders cuts.
 For actions of the symmetric group, which arise in many applications, we show that this family of symmetric cuts can be separated very efficiently, thus avoiding to call potentially expensive separation oracles.
-Moreover, we devise an extended formulation to express an exponentially large family of Benders cuts by polynomially many inequalities.
+Moreover, by adding linearly many auxiliary variables and constraints we can expresses all equivalent Benders cuts at once.
 That is, separating symmetric cuts becomes obsolete once one member of the family is known.
 (Secs.~\ref{sec:usingsymmetry} and~\ref{sec:Applications}) \item In a numerical study, we demonstrate that exploiting symmetry in BD can reduce the running time of BD by orders of magnitude.
 (Sec.~\ref{sec:numerics}) \end{enumerate}